Robert Grant died suddenly in the early morning hours of Memorial Day this year. His death shocked everyone.

 So much of Robert's work in those early years was channeling the spirit of his beloved aunt Alice Grant.
 Robert was a straight boy who lived a lot of gay boys' dreams of having an Auntie Mame to introduce him to life and to show him how to live it to the fullest.
 Alice, a former dancer for Pearl Bailey, was the one who inspired Robert to take up music and theater.
 She played the role of muse and mentor for Robert.

 So much of the work that he did in those years incorporated the stuff of stage spectacle and larger than life personas; glitter, feathers, bright colors, party dresses, and fans.

 Here is a small sample of some of that work:

 I think this is a particularly well done painting/collage that has some of the formal beauty and discipline of the collages of Kurt Schwitters, but so very different in spirit.
 Robert's has very mixed emotions of joy and tragedy.

-I wish I had some pictures of them, but Robert made a whole series of paintings in the shape of a party dress like those his mother Claudia used to wear.
+I wish I had some pictures of them, but Robert made a whole series of paintings in the shape of a party dress like those his aunt Alice used to wear.
 Those painted dresses carried a remarkable range of color effects and emotion from joyous exuberance to dark tragedy.
 These later paintings and collages reproduced here hint at some of those qualities.

 In the last few years of his life, Robert began doing smaller paintings and collages in black and white.
 These were inspired by his late father in law who was also an artist.
 While the size of these pictures was small, they expanded the scope of Robert's work both thematically and formally.
 These paintings dealt with Robert's emerging religious faith, his identity as an African American artist, and his long relationship with music.
 I think these were some of his best works.